-My cousin wanted a lizard as a pet for his birthday.
-I decided to make him a lizard cake instead.
+My cousin wanted a lizard as a pet for his birthday so I decided to make him a lizard cake instead.
 I molded the actual lizard by hand out of candy (one package cream cheese and 1kg of icing sugar, flavoring and color).
-I painted it with some thinned out paste icing colors.
+Then I painted it with some thinned out paste icing colors.
 I stuck two amber colored rhinestones in the head for eyes.
-I then took two rectangle cakes, one white and one chocolate, iced them together side by side and covered each with a pale yellow icing, sprinkled it with graham cracker crumbs to look like "sand".
+Next I took two rectangle cakes, one white and one chocolate, iced them together side by side and covered each with a pale yellow icing, sprinkled it with graham cracker crumbs to look like “sand”.
 Carefully placed the lizard on top (his tail broke but I squished him together on the cake, no one noticed).

 I took two digestive cookies, covered them with a thin layer of candy then painted one blue for water and the other I stuck rainbow round sprinkles onto for lizard “food”.
 I took a box and cut out the sides of it and then covered it with tin foil to make like a cage or an aquarium for the cake.
 That was Joel’s birthday lizard.
 It was a great hit at the party, we took many birthday cake photos and the kids devoured it.